CVUA-RRW/FooDMe/docs/benchmark/paramspace.md

-    As parameter space exploration only makes sense if you can compare the results to known sample compositions, it is required to provide values for the `benchmark_*` paramters.
+    As parameter space exploration only makes sense if you can compare the results to known sample compositions, it is required to provide values for the `benchmark_*` parameters.
 These values can be part of the parameter space exploration too!

 !!! warning